A lot of green around, many hills and a church made completely of wood.

 Its current location is different from the original one.
 Wooden buildings can be easily moved and so happened to the church.
 Originally, it stood in a lower position.
 It was moved to the hill because the villagers believed that the plague victims buried without a funeral would only find their rest if the church was moved there.

 In Barsana there is also a more recent, bigger and more touristic monastery.
 It was built in the last decade of the 20th century, during the Ceausescu era.
 It’s also worth a visit but it has a completely different atmosphere.
-It’s more crowded, with souvenirs shops, there’s a big parking lot just at the entrance.
+It’s more crowded, with souvenir shops, there’s a big parking lot just at the entrance.
 You won’t find at the old church all the tourist buses you can see here.

 2. Botiza